determined-ai/determined/docs/reference/reference-deploy/config/helm-config-reference.rst

       interface, the ``dtrainNetworkInterface`` option can be used to set it explicitly (e.g., ``eth11``).

-   -  ``forcePullImage``: Defines the default policy for forcibly pulling images from the docker registry and bypassing the docker cache.
+   -  ``forcePullImage``: Defines the default policy for forcibly pulling images from the Docker registry and bypassing the Docker cache.
 If a pull policy is specified in the :ref:`experiment config <exp-environment-image>` this default is overriden.
 Please note that as of November 1st, 2020 unauthenticated users will be `capped at 100 pulls from Docker per 6 hours
       <https://www.docker.com/blog/scaling-docker-to-serve-millions-more-developers-network-egress/>`__.
       Defaults to ``false``.

-   -  ``cpuPodSpec``: Sets the default pod spec for all non-gpu tasks.
+   -  ``cpuPodSpec``: Sets the default pod spec for all non-GPU tasks.
 See :ref:`custom-pod-specs` for details.

-   -  ``gpuPodSpec``: Sets the default pod spec for all ngpu tasks.
+   -  ``gpuPodSpec``: Sets the default pod spec for all GPU tasks.
 See :ref:`custom-pod-specs` for details.

-   -  ``cpuImage``: Sets the default docker image for all non-gpu tasks.
-If a docker image is specified in the :ref:`experiment config <exp-environment-image>` this default is overriden.
+   -  ``cpuImage``: Sets the default Docker image for all non-GPU tasks.
+If a Docker image is specified in the :ref:`experiment config <exp-environment-image>` this default is overriden.
       Defaults to: ``determinedai/environments:py-3.8-pytorch-1.12-tf-2.11-cpu-0.21.2``.

-   -  ``gpuImage``: Sets the default docker image for all gpu tasks.
-If a docker image is specified in the :ref:`experiment config <exp-environment-image>` this default is overriden.
+   -  ``gpuImage``: Sets the default Docker image for all GPU tasks.
+If a Docker image is specified in the :ref:`experiment config <exp-environment-image>` this default is overriden.
 Defaults
       to: ``determinedai/environments:cuda-11.3-pytorch-1.12-tf-2.11-gpu-0.21.2``.